the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 | pagerank      |  Computed using an algorithm, score pages based on how likely a random walk would land on it         |  **Importance** measure: _a node connected to important subreddits is also more important_  |

 ### Time-analysis of graph metrics
 After all this setup, it is finally time to have fun.
-You found out about 3 events after a hard labour:
+You found out about 3 events after a hard labour research:

 - **Politics**: 2016 US Election
 - **Gaming / Social Justice**: 2014 Gamergate